winduum/winduum-docs/docs/docs/components/drawer.md

 Provides a scroll drawer that uses native HTML5 `dialog` and CSS `scroll-snap` property.<br>
 Can be dismissed with touch gestures on touch devices.

-Since v3 the drawer is opened with native [Invoker Commands](https://developer.mozilla.org/en-US/docs/Web/API/Invoker_Commands_API)
-(`command="show-modal"` / `command="request-close"`) and the scroll behavior is driven by the `Drawer` custom element from [winduum-elements](https://github.com/winduum/winduum-elements/tree/main/components/drawer) (or the [winduum-stimulus](https://github.com/winduum/winduum-stimulus/tree/main/components/drawer) controller).
+The drawer is opened with native [Invoker Commands](https://developer.mozilla.org/en-US/docs/Web/API/Invoker_Commands_API) (`command="show-modal"` / `command="request-close"`) and the scroll behavior is driven by the `Drawer` custom element from [winduum-elements](https://github.com/winduum/winduum-elements/tree/main/components/drawer) (or the [winduum-stimulus](https://github.com/winduum/winduum-stimulus/tree/main/components/drawer) controller).